NetworkGraphs/graphysics/README.md

   * Acceleration (wasm)

 ## Plan Details
+* cost of distance to edges
+* horizontality force
 * configure sampling number
-* notify edges crossing cost failure
 * edges with polylines and arrows
 * multi-edges
 * graph direction placement left to right for edge labels read